william6542/william6542.github.io/_posts/2022-10-15-GR-Zeiss-12-45-conquest.markdown

 -The eye cups fit very well, and are easily adjustable.
 -The strap cushion for the neck is nice, but the rest of the strap feels cheap.
 However, no issues after 10 years.
 -The eye end has good attached eye covers.
 The front end has no covers.
 -The front end lens rim cushions can get loose after long use.
 -The glass clarity is insane.
 You really don't appreciate very high level glass quality until you start using a much lower quality binocular.

 When I first got the binocular, I was still just a kid in the last years of high school.
+This was my first pair of binoculars and I had no clue as to its true worth.
 At most it was used on family trips, and we never really walked more than one or two miles down any given trail, and most of the trails we did were very well maintained, paved, tourist type trails.
 A year after I got it, I dropped it in a parking lot.
 There was damage to the left lens which disconnected the focusing knob from its hull.
-Only the right eye focused now.
-After that, for two years I didn't use it, until finally a relative went to Germany on a business trip and we gave the binocular to her to send to Zeiss.
+Only the right eye focused.
+After that, I wasn't able to use it for years, until finally a relative went to Germany on a business trip and we gave the binocular to her to send to Zeiss.
 Zeiss repaired it for free, and made a whole log of information.

-From what I can tell, it says that the sliding shell and the bolt connectedto the main focus knob had to be replaced:
+From what I can tell, it says that the sliding shell and the bolt connected to the main focus knob had to be replaced:
 ![Receipt of repair](/assets/zeiss2.jpeg)

 The relative gave the binocular back to my family, and it was only until 2018 that they finally managed to hand it to me (I was at college at the time).
 The next few years at Costa Mesa saw this binocular being used primarily as a long distance viewing tool on the roof deck.
 On really good days I could even see the Hollywood sign.